Pokkiri: Development

-After his film Aathi in January 2006, for nearly six months Vijay was listening to stories, but none had appealed; he was supposed to do a Tamil Remake of Dharani's Bangaram, until that film's failure made him look at other options.
-That's when he got to watch the Telugu Pokiri – he felt that it would work.
-After difficulty in finding directors, Prabhudeva was selected as director, directing his first film in Tamil after the failure of his Telugu film Pournami.
+After the failure of Aathi in January 2006, for nearly six months Vijay was listening to stories, but none had appealed; he was supposed to remake Dharani's Bangaram (2006), until its failure made him look for other options.
+Being a childhood friend of Mahesh Babu from his Madras days, Vijay watched the actor's Telugu film Pokiri (2006) and felt it would also work in Tamil.
+After some reported difficulty in finding the right director for adapting it in Tamil, Prabhu Deva was selected.

 Filming

-The movie was launched on 6 July 2006.
-Vijay's father SAC conducted special puja at the Sri Arunachaleswarar Temple in Tiruvannamalai.
+The film was launched on 6 July 2006.
+Vijay's father, S. A. Chandrasekhar, conducted a special puja at the Sri Arunachaleswarar Temple in Tiruvannamalai.
 On Saturday night, which was the full moon day, an auspicious occasion for the presiding deity there, he spent a full hour before the Lord seeking his blessings.
 He also prayed at the Sacred Church at Velankanni.
 Asin was selected, pairing with Vijay for the second time after Sivakasi (2005).

 The first day of shoot for the film was held at the new Pillayar Kovil at AVM studios, with various dignitaries gracing the occasion.
 Vijay's mother Shobha Chandrasekhar gave the clap for the first shot.
 The first scene shot was with Asin and Vijay, the lead pair in the film, in an elevator that was specially designed for the film.
 Principal photography was completed in late November.

 Music

 The soundtrack has 8 songs composed by Mani Sharma.
-Two of the songs from the original Telugu version were retained and remade in Tamil.
+The audio rights were acquired by Five Star Audio and Ayngaran.Three of the songs from the original Telugu version "Dole Dole", "Ippatikinka", and "Jagadame" were retained and remade in Tamil as "Dole Dole Than", "En Chella Peru Apple", and "Yuthame (Theme)", respectively.
 The soundtrack also features a remix of the song "Vasantha Mullai" from Sarangadhara (1958).

 Release

 Theatrical

 The film was released on 12 January 2007 at the festival of Pongal weekend, alongside Ajith's Aalwar and Vishal's Thaamirabharani.
 The USA's premiere happened on 11 January 2007, a day before its worldwide release.
 The film grossed ₹6.1 crore in Tamil Nadu in opening week from 142 screens.

-In 2019, the film also had a limited re-release on the occasion of Vijay's birthday.
+In 2019, the film also had a limited re-release on the occasion of Vijay's 45th birthday.